Value of information in networked control systems subject to delay: PRELIMINARIES

 \subsection{System model}

-We consider a networked control system with $N$ independent control subsystems whose feedback loops are coupled through a shared communication network.
-Each subsystem is a discrete stochastic dynamical system, which is assumed to be linear and time-invariant.
-The form of the subsystem $i$ is stated as
+We consider a networked control system in which the feedback loop is coupled through a communication network.
+The stochastic discrete-time process to be controlled is described by a discrete stochastic difference equation, which is assumed to be linear and time-invariant.
+The stochastic difference equation is given by